-9. Is it Harder to Obtain the Commercial Drone License than a Manned Pilot License?
+Is it Harder to Obtain a Commercial Drone License than a Manned Pilot License?

 Any of the manned aircraft pilot licenses require actual flight experience while the remote pilot certificate a.k.a. “drone license” does not have any requirement for the person to have any flight experience.

 The 2015 statistics for those taking their remote pilot knowledge exam had a passage rate of 88.29% and those taking the private pilot knowledge exam had a passage rate of 89.44%.
 Another interesting thing was that the majority of those obtaining their drone license early on were those with manned aircraft pilot licenses.
 They had the ability to take a free online training course and then apply on IACRA to obtain their drone license.
 They had to do very little studying to pass the free online training course which explains why the high rates.